UC-Course-LU/Assignment2/README.md

-# Urban Computing Assignment 1
+# Urban Computing Assignment 2
-This repository contains the first assignment for the Urban Computing course in fall 2021.
-The excersises can be found in *"Assignment1_Exercises.ipynb"*, to hand in your work you need to push it to GitHub classroom.
+This repository contains the second assignment for the Urban Computing course in fall 2021.
+The excersises can be found in *"Assignment_2_SpatialData.ipynb"*, to hand in your work you need to push it to GitHub classroom.
 You can do this via the build-in Git interface of VS Code, or by executing the following commands:
 ```bash
 git add .
 git commit -m "Commit message here"